yasirsavanur/Data-Analysis-with-Python/README.md

 ## Summary
-This course emphasises on Python as a primary tool in order to work with various types of data.
-Some of the key concepts included in the course are - preparing data for analysis, performing simple statistical analysis, creating meaningful data visualizations, predicting future trends from data, and more.
-It concludes with a [final assignment](https://github.com/yasirsavanur/Data-Analysis-with-Python/blob/main/Prediction%20of%20House%20Sales/House%20Sales%20in%20King%20County.ipynb) predicting of the market prices of houses based on a detailed dataset.
-Each notebook here is incredibly detailed, and they collectively show the full process of predictive analysis.
-Some topics, such as data wrangling, have additional associated notebooks, due to the breadth of content covered in this course.
+This course emphasizes Python as the primary tool for working with various types of data.
+It covers key concepts such as preparing data for analysis, performing simple statistical analysis, creating meaningful data visualizations, and predicting future trends from data.
+The course concludes with a [final assignment](https://github.com/yasirsavanur/Data-Analysis-with-Python/blob/main/Prediction%20of%20House%20Sales/House%20Sales%20in%20King%20County.ipynb) that involves predicting the market prices of houses based on a detailed dataset.
+Each notebook in this course is incredibly detailed and collectively showcases the entire process of predictive analysis.
+Certain topics, like data wrangling, have additional associated notebooks to address the breadth of content covered in this course.

 ## Key Topics

+A 1985 Automobile Dataset was used to cover all the topics below in order to analyse and obtain different results for each concept.
+However, these concepts hold true for all the other projects included in this course, which have been implemented accordingly.

 - [Importing datasets](https://github.com/yasirsavanur/Data-Analysis-with-Python/blob/main/Automobile%20Dataset/T1%20-%20Importing%20Datasets.ipynb)

   - Understanding the data